flatheadmill/sympatico/diary.md

 need to wait for the commit to complete before the write can be learned by clients.
 The leader can mark the write as committed instantly, in memory, when the write returns from the two followers.

+NOTE: Yes, this is okay, because there will be complete failures, where we've said something is committed, but it is lost.
+If we lose all three instances at any point, we lost, if we lose three disk drives at once we've lost.
+If you really want to ensure that you've committed to a Reed-Solomon protected store, maybe use this system to send two messages.

 The half Paxos will run for all the buckets of the leader.
 The leader's two followers will be followers for the same set of buckets as the leader.
 That is,